 - Are targeted towards massive enterprises with massive budgets (and tech teams) to match

-But as web personalization has started to mature, new players have entered the field that make full-journey web personalization accessible to small businesses.
+But as web personalization has started to mature, new players have entered the field that makes full-journey web personalization accessible to small businesses.
 And yes, some of them even work with the world’s best CMS, WordPress.

 Hyver lets you serve up dynamically personalized content over your entire site.
 And unlike platform-specific personalization tools like HubSpot and Unbounce, Hyver is multi-platform.
 Which means…it works with WordPress!
 And pretty much anything else you throw at it.